|Province||Qīng hǎi 青海 'green sea'|

 |GDP||39,633 (0.92 %) [21st]|

 Qinghai is often over-looked, its neighbors Tibet and Xinjiang are much better known even though it is part of the same high Tibetan plateau.
-Qinghai is geographically and historically part of the Tibetan kingdom; it became a Chinese province as late as 1928.
+Qinghai is geographically and historically part of the Tibetan kingdom.
+Before 1928 it was administered as part of Tibet.
+It is the second least populated province after Tibet.
 Subject to very low rainfall, cool summers and very cold winters it is not conducive to agriculture and its isolation makes industrial development difficult.
 The northwest is the driest area; while the central basin Qaidam Pendi ➚ has a harsh desert terrain with salt marshes and intermittent river courses; together this forms the ancient region of Amdo ➚.
 Except for the eastern portion close to Gansu the province did not come under Chinese control until the Qing dynasty.

 Qinghai Lake(also known under its Mongolian name as Kokonor /Kukunor) after which the province is named, is the largest lake in China 1,740 sq miles [4,507 sq kms] and the largest saltwater lake in Central Asia.
 It stands close to the province's north-eastern border; the lake is a haven for birds at Spring time - especially on an island called 鸟岛 niǎo dǎoBird Island ➚.
 The Lake is at a high altitude 10,500 feet [3,200 meters] and surrounded by good pasture.
-Some pilgrims spend about a month to walk around the margin of the lake.
+As a holy site, pilgrims may spend about a month to walk all the way around the lake.
 Most of the agriculture and limited industry is located near here and so is the provincial capital city Xining.

 Recently tourism and development has been greatly aided by the completion of the Lanzhou to Lhasa railway ➚ running through the middle of Qinghai.